Techno-pessimistic and techno-optimistic visions of surveillance and resistance in Europe

 Author Biographies

-Vaia Doudaki, Charles University, Prague
+Vaia Doudaki, Charles University, Czech Republic

 Vaia Doudaki works as Associate Professor of Communication and Media Studies at Charles University (Institute of Communication Studies and Journalism).
 Her research activity and publications lie in the fields of discourse studies, journalism studies, alternative media studies and environmental communication.

-Panos Kompatsiaris, IULM University, Milan, Italy
+Panos Kompatsiaris, IULM University, Italy

 Panos Kompatsiaris is an associate professor on cultural and media theory at HSE University and research fellow in media sociology at IULM.
 His forthcoming book is titled Curation in the Age of Platform Capitalism The Value of Selection, Narration, and Expertise in New Media Cultures (2024).